MichielDerhaeg/fundeps/notes.md

     spec says it shouldn't, it says the left type should be a type pattern, which is untrue i believe

+  * don't forget wel-formedness rules, etc for haskell and system fc in appendices

 Substitution type class map
 ---------------------------